 meet our professionals

-papers at regional, national, and international conferences.
-Bonnie has over 20 years
+in these areas at several regional, national, and international conferences.
+E-mail

 Michele Salamone is the secretary for Faculty Development at Southern.
 She has over 15 years' experience in various administrative positions within the field of education.
 She is an active volunteer for the Juvenile Diabetes Research Foundation.
 Her passion is the JDRF Walk to Cure Diabetes, where she serves as a committee chairperson and co-captain of team "Ry's Guys."
 E-mail Ms. Salamone at firstname.lastname@example.org.

 Kayla Benedetto is the graduate assistant for Faculty Development at Southern.
 She holds a Bachelor's degree from SCSU in Communication Disorders, and is currently pursuing a Master of Science in Speech-Language Pathology.
 She has a particular passion for working with children and young adults with various intellectual disabilities.
 She has worked professionally in special education programs, and has also volunteered with programs such as Best Buddies and Special Olympics.
 Kayla completed an undergraduate thesis focusing on social communication and college students with high-functioning autism.
 She hopes to service this population as a future clinician.
 Email Ms. Benedetto at email@example.com.